Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Introduction

 \end{itemize}

 We see this work as an important first step toward a better understanding of both developer-written and ATG-generated tests, providing evidence that motivates further research in this direction.
 In particular, our findings suggest that the next generation of ATG tools must go beyond maximizing coverage or fault detection.
-They should also aim to generate tests that developers can integrate, maintain, and evolve as part of their long-lived test suites.
+They should also aim to generate tests that developers can integrate, maintain, and evolve as part of their long-living test suites.
+Our work does not assume that developer-written tests are inherently superior to tool-generated ones in every aspect; rather, it reflects the practical reality that tests aligned with existing test suites and developer practices are more likely to be adopted and maintained.